 Inexpensive Minimalist in Chile

-The house is in Calafquén, Panguipulli Commune, the exterior is completely covered with an asphalt membrane, which helps it hold heat.
-The pitched roof gives it a little a traditional element within the overall contemporary approach.
-White framing adds an accent to the black and helps the windows stand out.
+The house is in Calafquén, Panguipulli Commune.
+Importantly, an asphalt membrane completely covers the exterior, which helps it hold heat.
+The pitched roof gives it a traditional element within the overall contemporary approach.
+Finally, white framing adds an accent to the black and helps the windows stand out.

 Hadar’s House on the Norwegian Coast

 The black exterior of this small home on the coast of Stokkøya, Norway allows it to melt from view against the rugged hill when seen from the water.
 Designed by Asante Architecture & Design. for a chef, the house is supported on stilts on the side where the hill drops away.

-Forest-Facing Modern House
+Forest-Facing Black Modern House

 Sitting at the edge of a forest in Denmark, this one-story home features large glass panels that allow those inside to appreciate the woods day and night.
 The shell of the home, designed by international architects C.F.
 Møller, is finished with an exterior of dark patinated zinc.
-The industrial feeling of the cladding is a contrast to the natural surroundings and distinguishes the building from any other homes nearby.
+Thus, the industrial feeling of the cladding is a contrast to the natural surroundings and distinguishes the building from any other homes nearby.

 Swedish Sheet-Metal House